TusharSainiii/Dynamic_DrillDown_POWERBI_Assessment/README.md

  View rolling average sales trends
  Dynamically filter data using slicers
 2. Data Source
-The dashboard is built using sales data imported from mul ple Excel/CSV files, including:
+The dashboard is built using sales data imported from multiple Excel/CSV files, including:
  Orders and order details
- Product and product category informa on
+ Product and product category information
  Customer and regional (office) data
-These datasets are combined using proper rela onships to form a structured data model in Power BI.
+These datasets are combined using proper relationships to form a structured data model in Power BI.
 3. Dashboard Overview
 The dashboard consists of the following key visualiza ons: